Drooling is saliva flowing outside the mouth.

 Call your health care provider if:

-Testing depends on the person's overall health and other symptoms.
+Testing depends on a person's overall health and other symptoms.

 A speech therapist can determine if the drooling increases the risk of breathing in food or fluids into the lungs.
 This is called aspiration.
 This may include information about:

-If you have severe drooling, the doctor may recommend:
+If you have severe drooling, the health care provider may recommend:

 Salivation; Excessive saliva; Too much saliva; Sialorrhea

-Lowell MJ.
+Hess JM, Lowell MJ.
 Esophagus, stomach, duodenum.
-In: Marx JA, ed.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 87.
+8th ed.
+Philadelphia, Pa: Saunders Elsevier; 2014:chap 89.

-Melio FR.
+Melio FR, Berge LR.
 Upper respiratory tract infections.
-In: Marx JA, ed.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 73.
+8th ed.
+Philadelphia, Pa: Saunders Elsevier; 2014:chap 75.

-Vanderhoff BT, Carroll W. Neurology.
-In: Rakel RE.
+Gingrich C, Carroll W. Neurology.
+In: Rakel RE, Rakel DP eds.
 Textbook of Family Medicine.
-7th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 54.
+8th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 42.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.